Domantas Sabonis: Oklahoma City Thunder (2016–2017)

+2016–2017 season

 Sabonis was selected 11th overall by the Orlando Magic in the 2016 NBA draft.
 He was traded to the Oklahoma City Thunder along with Ersan İlyasova and Victor Oladipo for Serge Ibaka on draft night.
 He did not participate in the 2016 NBA Summer League in order to join the Lithuania men's national basketball team training camp.
 On August 12, 2016, he signed his rookie scale contract with the Thunder.
-He made his debut for the Thunder in their season opener as their starting power forward on October 26, recording five points and four rebounds in 16 minutes as a starter in a 103–97 win over the Philadelphia 76ers.
+He made his debut for the Thunder in their season opener as their starting power forward on October 26, recording five points and four rebounds in 16 minutes, in a 103–97 win over the Philadelphia 76ers.
 He became the first Thunder player to debut as a starting five member since Kevin Durant.
 On November 7, he recorded season highs of 15 points and 10 rebounds in a 97–85 win over the Miami Heat.
 On December 23, he set a new season high with 20 points on 8-of-11 shooting in a 117–112 win over the Boston Celtics.
 On January 25, 2017, he was named in the World Team for the 2017 Rising Stars Challenge.
 Six days later, he matched his season high with 13 rebounds and had 13 points in a 108–94 loss to the San Antonio Spurs.
 On February 18, he scored 10 points on 5-of-8 shooting in only 12 minutes to help Team World defeat Team USA 150–141 in the Rising Stars Challenge during All-Star Weekend.
 Sabonis transitioned to a bench role in early March, following the acquisition of Taj Gibson at the trade deadline.
 In his debut season, he was a member of the starting five in 66 of 81 games.
 The Thunder qualified for the NBA Playoffs as the sixth seed, but they were eliminated 4–1 by the Houston Rockets in the first round; Sabonis played just six minutes in the series, as he managed court time in just two of the five games.
 Upon concluding his rookie season, Sabonis indicated that he would participate in the 2017 NBA Summer League in preparation for EuroBasket 2017.